Jutta-Proto/protocol-bt-cpp/README.md

 There are several steps of obfuscation being done by the JURA coffee maker to prevent others from reading the bare protocol or sending arbitrary commands to it.

 #### Connecting to an JURA coffee maker
-To connect to an JURA coffee maker via Bluetooth a [Smart Control](https://uk.jura.com/en/homeproducts/accessories/SmartConnect-Main-72167) dongle is required.
+To connect to a JURA coffee maker via Bluetooth a [Smart Control](https://uk.jura.com/en/homeproducts/accessories/SmartConnect-Main-72167) dongle is required.
 This dongle has to be plugged into the coffee maker.
 Once this has been done, we can connect to the `TT214H BlueFrog` device via Bluetooth.

 #### Obtaining a key
-Onc connected we have to obtain the key used for decoding and encoding the send data.
+Once connected we have to obtain the key used for decoding and encoding the data to be sent.
 This is done by analyzing the `advertisement data`, or more concrete the `manufacturer data` found when scanning for devices.
 Here the `manufacturer data` is structured as follows:
 ```